Mendoncaa/LAPR2/docs/sprintC/us001/01.requirements-engineering/Readme.md

 ### 1.1.
 User Story Description

-_As a Human Resources Manager (HRM), I want to register skills that a collaborator may have_
+As a Human Resources Manager (HRM), I want to register skills that a collaborator may have.

 ### 1.2.
 Customer Specifications and Clarifications

 **From the specifications document:**

-_The skills must be clearly defined and described._
+The skills must be clearly defined and described.

-_Options of add, edit and delete skills must be defined._
+Options of add, edit and delete skills must be defined.

-_It must be easy visualize the skills of each collaborator._
+It must be easy visualize the skills of each collaborator.

-_Skills must be linked to the individual profile of each employee._
+Skills must be linked to the individual profile of each employee.

 **From the client clarifications:**